CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 {% endhighlight %}

 Check yours with [this one]({{site.baseurl}}{{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-toggles-and-slider.html).

+**Pro Tip:** If you want to control the opacity of the layers separately, you need to do two createLayer calls, one for each layer source.

 Now we have built a basic app with your map!
 Congrats on making it this far.